tejeshreddymeka/Network-packet-Sniffer/README.md

 * Launch the tejNetworkSniffer by executing "tejsniffer.sh" from this folder in  terminal.

-* If you want to apply the filter on the captured packets, open another terminal without closing this and again the "tejsniffer.sh" file and select option 2.
+* If you want to apply the filter on the captured packets, open another terminal without closing this and again run "tejsniffer.sh" file and select option 2.

 * After entering into the filter try "help" command to get info about the available filters.